Pitmaster BBQ Catering in Dogwood Estates, Georgia

 When the Event Location Needs a Closer Look

 When an event is around Alto Park Elementary School, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Buffet Service, OR a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 Outdoor spaces such as Etowah Park or Eagle Park change the details.
 Shade, wind, parking, table placement, and guest movement can all change how we stage the BBQ.